-The Group had a cash inflow of £10.2m during 2018-2019.
-Following the successful conclusion of the long finance transaction the College has secured a combination of much improved working capital levels and a restricted reserve to be utilised over the long term.
-Significant working capital facilities have also been secured for potential future use and is a further indicator of a strong working relationship with the College bankers.
-Recently achieving several years of EBITDA in excess of national benchmarks, significant levels of loan repayment and planned for continued strong financial results secures the financial future of the College whilst protecting the restricted reserve for specific targeted investment.
+The Group had a cash outflow of £9.3m during 2019-2020.
+Significant working capital facilities have been secured for potential future use and is a further indicator of a strong working relationship with the College bankers.
+Recently achieving several years of EBITDA in excess of national benchmarks, significant levels of loan repayments, including the full and final settlement of borrowing in the Kingdom of Saudi Arabia in year, and planned for continued strong financial results secures the financial future of the College whilst protecting the restricted reserve for specific targeted investment.